Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Low-grade stage I tumors of the salivary gland are curable with surgery alone.[

-High-grade stage I salivary gland tumors that are confined to the gland in which they arise may be cured by surgery alone, though adjuvant radiation therapy may be used, especially with the presence of positive margins.
+High-grade stage I salivary gland tumors that are confined to the gland in which they arise may be cured by surgery alone, although adjuvant radiation therapy may be used, especially with the presence of positive margins.

 Current Clinical Trials